-Are you following me?-

-He definitely didn’t want his foolish feelings rise back to surface and so he forced himself to remember the time when he had been 17, that day and what Misha had said, how it had hurt… but it hurt more now, Chris hurt him more… Depression slowly took over again and when he finally finished the shower, his head was aching.
+He definitely didn’t want his foolish feelings to rise back to the surface and so he forced himself to remember the time when he had been seventeen, that day and what Misha had said, how it had hurt… but it hurt more now, Chris hurt him more.
+Depression slowly took over again and when he finally finished the shower, his head was aching.

-He put on a bathrobe, walked to the living room and sat down; it felt like the walls were coming down on him, he felt like he was suffocating; frustrated and alone with his troubles, the fear, the pain… Chris confused him and now Misha… he didn’t want to think, his hands trembled and he looked at the room that was bathing in the bright spring light.
+He put on a bathrobe, walked to the living room, and sat down; it felt like the walls were coming down on him, he felt like he was suffocating; frustrated and alone with his troubles, the fear, the pain… He didn’t want to think, his hands trembled and he looked at the room that was bathing in the bright spring light.

-He wanted to forget so badly, wash that night and morning away, when it had changed… He was so weak… so tired living on the edge, Chris was difficult to predict and Joni just couldn’t relax around him… He wasn’t sleeping properly; how long was it possible to go on like this?
+He wanted to forget so badly, wash that night and morning away when his whole world had changed and brought this darkness.
+He was so weak… so tired of living on the edge, Chris was difficult to predict and Joni just couldn’t relax around him.
+He wasn’t sleeping properly; how long was it possible to go on like this?

-“Stop being so weak!
-Stop it, dammid!”
+”Stop being so weak!
+Stop it, dammit!”
 He cursed to himself with anger, bringing his hand to wipe his face and breathing deeply.
-He needed to think…
+He needed to think.

-He had already tried to log on to Chris’ computer one day to find the pictures; it was of no use though, logging in required a password and somehow Chris had, after coming home, known what he had tried; thus the bruise on his arm, hips, ribs… Even if he would get to the computer Chris had copies… somewhere…
+He had already tried to log on to Chris’ computer one day to find the pictures; it was of no use though, logging in required a password and somehow Chris had, after coming home, knowing what he had tried; thus the bruise on his arm, hips, ribs… Even if he would get to the computer Chris had copies… somewhere.

-He was embarrassed, it would be humiliating if everyone saw those pictures and it was humiliating, being in an abusive relationship; how could he tell his family what Chris had done to him?
+He was embarrassed, it would be humiliating if everyone saw those pictures and knew he had been stuck in this abusive relationship; how could he tell his family what Chris had done to him?
 Or tell anyone for that matter?
 He rubbed his forehead, he wanted to find a way out, quietly, then… then be like before, and forget, somehow?

-But even if he found a way to destroy the pictures, he knew Chris still wouldn’t let him go so easily… He was scared of what the man could do to him and, on the other hand, each time that Chris assured he would never hurt him again, Joni wanted to believe him, wanted it to be true…
+But even if he found a way to destroy the pictures, he knew Chris still wouldn’t let him go so easily.
+He was scared of what the man could do to him and, on the other hand, each time Chris assured him he would never hurt him again, Joni wanted to believe him, wanted it to be true.

 ”Day off again?”
 He enquired.